The Ultimate Holiday Breakup Survival Guide

 This can include activities that allow you to relax and rejuvenate, such as reading a book, binge-watching a series, taking a warm shower, etc.

-For your well-being, focus on fundamental health pillars—healthy eating, moderate exercise, and ample rest.
+For your well-being, focus on foundational health pillars—healthy eating, moderate exercise, and ample rest.
 Though seemingly simple, caring for your physical health is a vital step in healing a broken heart, and the best part is, that it's entirely within your control.

 9. Feel It All